zgulde/cods/README.md

 - `autorenew`: setup letsencrypt certificates to automatically be renewed
 - `addkey`: add an authorized ssh key to the server for your account
 - `adduser`: add a user account to the server
+- `tomcatlog`: view the contents of the tomcat log file, `/opt/tomcat/logs/catalina.out`

 `./site`